nahmad2000/Digital-Image-Processing-Library/README.md

 ## What is DIP-Lib?

 DIP-Lib is an easy-to-use web application that brings common image processing tools together in one place.
-Think of it as a visual laboratory where you can experiment with **eight core digital image processing functionalities** and see the results instantly!
+Think of it as a visual laboratory where you can experiment with **nine core digital image processing functionalities** and see the results instantly!

 Whether you're learning about image processing, want to quickly test algorithms, or need a tool for a presentation, DIP-Lib helps you: